mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 === The temporal arc cosine kernel
 <sec:temporal-ack>

-Of course, we would not have the courage to attempt this whole calculation had we not already known that a very similar limit has been evaluated in the neural network Gaussian process literature.
+Of course, I would not have the courage to attempt this whole calculation had I not already known that a very similar limit has been evaluated succesfully in the neural network Gaussian process literature.
 The marginalization we performed above is, in fact, a one-dimensional variant of the classic infinite-width limit of feedforward networks studied by #pcite(<Neal1996>) #pcite(<Williams1998>) and later generalized by #pcite(<Cho2009>).

-In these works, the expectation over random weights $bm(w)$ with $mono("Normal")(bm(w) | bm(0), bm(Sigma))$ priors gives rise to a family of kernels which describe an infinitely wide Bayesian network, and which differ with respect to the activation function used and the imposed correlation $bm(Sigma)$.
+In these works, the expectation over random weights $bm(w)$ with $mono("Normal")(bm(w) | bm(0), bm(Sigma))$ priors gives rise to a family of kernels which describe an infinitely wide Bayesian network, and which differ only with respect to the activation function used and the imposed a priori covariance $bm(Sigma)$.
 This same reasoning will now allow us to identify our expected covariance @eq:tack-e with a time-domain specialization of the degree-$d$ arc cosine family.

-@table:acks organizes the three kernels we will now introduce.
+@table:acks organizes the three kernels we will introduce shortly.
-Note that to save on mathematical symbols we use a trick from programming languages: we overload the $k^((d))$ symbol to change meaning based on the type of its arguments.
+Note that to save on mathematical symbols we use a trick from programming languages: we overload the $k^((d))$ symbol to change meaning based on the type of its arguments. // which we already do with probability p()

 #figure(
   tablem(